Building an HTML Contact Form: Best Practices and Accessibility Tips

 <style>

-/* Hide from sighted users but keep in DOM for bots */
+/* Hidden from sighted users; present in DOM for bots */

 .hp {